 Application name, After value, Before value, Before-after column, Client host, Database name, Database operation, Date, Event source, Event type, Login name, Object name, Schema name, Server, Server operation, State and Text data

-Besides very luxury data fields portfolio the following available operators, is, is not, contains and does not contain – allows one to make tremendous granularity in a single expression with no limits of the number of filtering criteria applied, consult this advanced filters feature highlight article to learn more about advanced filtering and grouping.
+Besides very luxury data fields portfolio the following available operators, is, is not, contains and does not contain – allows one to make tremendous granularity in a single expression with no limits of the number of filtering criteria applied, consult the Advanced SQL Server auditing filters article to learn more about advanced filtering and grouping.

 The reports can be generated in four available formats: